 • Laschowski B, McNally W, McPhee J, and Wong A. (2019).
 Preliminary Design of an Environment Recognition System for Controlling Robotic Lower-Limb Prostheses and Exoskeletons.
 IEEE International Conference on Rehabilitation Robotics.
-Under Review.
+Accepted.

 • Laschowski B and Andrysek J. (2018).
 Electromechanical Design of Robotic Transfemoral Prostheses.
 ASME International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
 DOI.
 10.1115/DETC2018-85234.

 • Maryniak A, Laschowski B, and Andrysek J. (2018).
 Technical Overview of Osseointegrated Transfemoral Prostheses: Orthopaedic Surgery and Implant Design Centered.
 ASME Journal of Engineering and Science in Medical Diagnostics and Therapy.
 1(2), pp. 020801-020801-7.
 DOI.
 10.1115/1.4039105.

 • Laschowski B, Mehrabi N, and McPhee J. (2018).
 Optimization-Based Motor Control of a Paralympic Wheelchair Athlete.
 Sports Engineering.
 21(3), pp. 207-215.
 DOI.
 10.1007/s12283-018-0265-2.